jtdoud/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-My next task is to impute the missing values.
-Since I already computed
+The next task is to impute the missing values.
+Since the mean steps per
-the mean steps per inteval in the section above, I will use this data
+interval is already computed in the section above, this can be used to
-to fill in the missing values in the original data.
+fill in the missing values in the original data.

-First I add a rounded mean steps per interval to `meanPerInt` since there are not half-steps in reality.
-I call it `meanStepsR` for _rounded_.
+First, add a rounded mean steps per interval to `meanPerInt` since there
+are not half-steps in reality.
+Call it `meanStepsR` for _rounded_.

 ```r
 meanPerInt$meanStepsR <- round(x=meanPerInt$meanSteps, digits=0)
 ```

-Then I make a data subset of the original NA observations and call it
+Then, make a data subset of the original NA observations and call it
-`iData` for _imputed_ data.
-I `merge` the data to the rounded mean steps
+`iData` for _imputed_ data. `merge` the data to the rounded mean steps
 from the `meanPerInt` data frame.

 ```r